bigtoga/Examples/Cloud - Azure/AZ-301/BS to memorize.md

 <details>
    <summary> Logging, Monitoring, Analytics </summary>

+### Log Analytics vs. Azure Monitor - which one?
+- Metrics on Azure infrastructure?
+AzMon
+- Status on functionality within Azure infrastructure?
+AzMon (which is which Service Health lives)
+- Notice of security advisories?
+AzMon, within Service Health
+-

 **Want to monitor on-prem VMs in Azure - how?** - Install Microsoft Monitoring Agent